goldbergyoni/nodebestpractices/README.dutch.md

 function returns a promise, that function must be declared as `async` function and explicitly `await` the promise before returning it

-**Otherwise:** The function that returns a promise without awaiting won't appear in the stacktrace.
+**Anders:** The function that returns a promise without awaiting won't appear in the stacktrace.
 Such missing frames would probably complicate the understanding of the flow that leads to the error, especially if the cause of the abnormal behavior is inside of the missing function